scsm-ua/kirtan-guide-en/songs/janama-saphala-tara-krishna-darashiana-jara.md

     kibā chūḍā śire   kibā vaṁśī kore kibā se tribhaṅga-ṭhāma charaṇa-kamale,   amiyā uchole, tāhāte nūpura dāma

 What a wonderful crown upon His head!
 What a wonderful flute He is holding in His hand!
-What a won- derfully beautiful form as He stands in His three-fold bending posture!
-The nectar of His lotus feet is overflow- ing with the tinkling sound coming from the clusters of ankle bells which are decorating them.
+What a wonderfully beautiful form as He stands in His three-fold bending posture!
+The nectar of His lotus feet is overflowing with the tinkling sound coming from the clusters of ankle bells which are decorating them.

 #### 6

     sadā āśā kori   bhṛṅga-rūpa dhori charaṇa kamale sthāna anāyāse pāi    kṛṣṇa-guṇa gāi āro nā bhajibo āna

 Accepting the form of a honeybee, I always hope for a residence near His lotus feet.
-And I will get it very easily because I always sing the glories of Krishna, ador- ing no-one else.
+And I will get it very easily because I always sing the glories of Krishna, adoring no-one else.